 Liability is a pretty trickything and may not be as cut and dry when it comes to determining fault.
 One such example where this can be tricky is in the case of a driver for a company, such as FedEx, UPS, or even a pizza delivery service such as Pizza Hut and Dominos.
+Firstly, to be defined as a driver, you have agreed driving fits into your schedule full-time or part-time.
+These highly rewarding jobs are reserved for serious minded drivers only who have realized it isn’t everyday you locate the best jobs for you, so they must not be toyed with when you have them.
 Whether that driver, if they were involved in an accident, is liable for said accident will depend on a number of factors.

 How liability is determined when employers are involved

 After you’re hit by a FedEx truck, you are likely going to assume that liability will be determined by the driver, but as we discussed above, it is simply more complicated than that.
 In most instances, whatever accident occurs would most definitely fall under the legal theory of “vicarious liability.”
 Vicarious liability refers to the notion that regardless of what accident the driver of one of FedEx’s vehicles caused to happen, FedEx is ultimately the party liable for the incident, so long as the accident occurred during normal duties expected of the employee.

 Sometimes, an accident may be the result of a faulty aspect of the vehicle, something that is — or at least should be considered — outside of the driver’s control or responsibility.
 Should it be found that the vehicle was not operating up to reasonable standards of quality, that finding would prove a veritable smoking gun in determining that the employer is definitely responsible for the accident.